Suu Kyi’s loyalists rally for Myanmar leader before genocide trial

 Fighting in the borderlands has escalated and groups such as the Shan and Kachin also accuse the military of atrocities.

-Three of the largest ethnic armed groups released a statement supporting the ICJ investigation, while the chairman of another, the Karen National Union, repudiated reports that they had agreed to support the government.
+Three of the most active ethnic armed groups released a statement supporting the ICJ investigation, while the chairman of another, the Karen National Union, repudiated reports that they had agreed to support the government.

 “The situation that Rohingya are facing is the same situation Karen experienced long ago,” the group’s former vice-chairwoman, Naw Zipporah Sein, told Reuters, “The military did that to the Karen.
 Now the military has done it to the Rohingya.”